 The October 2019 Product Terms updates generally preserve your historical right to deploy software licenses on hardware that is under the day-to-day management of a traditional outsourcer ("Authorized Outsourcer").
-The updates specifically remove the option to deploy licenses without Software Assurance and mobility rights purchased on or after October 1, 2019, and product versions released after that date, on dedicated hosted cloud services through the Listed Providers.
+The updates specifically remove the option to deploy licenses without Software Assurance and mobility rights purchased on or after October 1, 2019 on dedicated hosted cloud services through the Listed Providers.
 These Listed Providers are identified in a link found in the Product Terms and include Alibaba, Amazon (including VMware Cloud on AWS), Google, and Microsoft.